storm-enroute/storm-enroute.github.io/macrogl/docs/0.4/getting-started/index.md

 You can find this example in the MacroGL source code repository [here](https://github.com/storm-enroute/macrogl/blob/master/src/backend-examples/common/scala/org/macrogl/examples/backend/common/EmptyExample.scala).
-The example can be run with the following command.
+You can clone the MacroGL repository, and run the example from SBT with the following command:

+    > test:runMain org.macrogl.examples.EmptyExample

-This example was minimal, but it was not very interesting.
+This program was simple and minimal, but it was not very interesting.
+In fact, this program only used raw LWJGL functionality, and no MacroGL features at all.
-In the next part, we examine a more exciting MacroGL program.
+In the next part, we will examine a more exciting MacroGL program.